 It turns out that he had severe sleep apnea.

-Not the snoring kind that’s more identifiable, but rather the kind where he stops breathing many, many times per hour all night.
+Not the snoring kind that’s more identifiable.
+But rather the kind where he stops breathing many, many times per hour all night.

 Depriving himself of oxygen and never fully getting the good rest he needs to function well during the day.